-Gwendolen Rhoda Harrison, 23, (1910-1971) a future schoolteacher, attending the dinner with her father A.E.
+Gwendolen Rhoda Harrison, 23, (1910-1971) a B.Sc. graduate of the women’s Bedford College in Regents’ Park, London, a present or future schoolteacher, attending the dinner with her father A.E.
 Harrison, soon to be the general manager of Time and Tide.

-Perhaps her father, but the occasion would probably have been better spent in conversation with retired head teacher Jessie White who perhaps could have helped her in her career?
-Or chatting with mystery guest Marian Hodson if she is also in training to be a teacher.
-It is possible that it is Gwen who has invited the other women mystery guests, Miss Marian Hodson and Miss Phyllis Crossley, who may be young students too.
+Perhaps her father, but the occasion might have been better spent in conversation with retired head teacher Jessie White who perhaps could have helped her in her career?
+Or chatting with fellow students Marian Hodson and Miss Phyllis Crossley.

 WHAT’S ON HER MIND?